What is Retail Banking?

-- They are the low-cost funds of the bank which gives the better yield to the bank with the improved bottom line.
+- They are the low-cost funds of the bank, which gives a better yield to the bank with the improved bottom line.
 It also increases the subsidiary company business of banks.

 - When there is a demand-driven economy, minimum marketing efforts are involved in running retail banking.
 Also, it is presumed that the consumer loans have lower risk, so there is less chance of loans becoming the NPA.

-- There is a huge volume of the loan accounts in retail banking which requires regular monitoring.
+- There is a huge volume of the loan accounts in retail banking, which requires regular monitoring.
 This requires huge spending on human resources.
-Also if there are no proper follow up of these accounts specially the long term loans then there are high chances that these accounts will become the non- performing assets.
+Also, if there are no proper follow up of these accounts, especially the long term loans, then there are high chances that these accounts will become non- performing assets.